-The new Law on higher education was approved by the Parliament in April 2023 followed by the approval of Decree of the University of San Marino governance.
+The new Law on higher education n° 69/2023 was approved by the Parliament in April 2023 followed by the approval of Decree of the University of San Marino governance.
 The framework law sets guiding principles of the autonomy of the governance bodies of higher education institutions and the participation of students and administrative staff in the governance bodies.